 If it feels too complicated to run more than one social media channel, just pick one and run with it.
 Don’t try to extend to other channels until you have a sustainable system in place.
 Fortunately, Facebook and Instagram are becoming increasingly similar platforms.
 The content you post on Instagram will also work for Facebook and vice versa.

 As a residential home builder or remodeler, there are a few pieces of content you can rely on for social media posts.
 For home builders, you can post pictures of your favorite projects, your team, and day-to-day life in the field.
 To show your clients that you’re caught up on all the trends, you can get creative and post about popular design materials and styles.
 For remodelers, take before and after photos to leave your followers awestruck at your work.
 In general, it’s a good practice to vary your content as much as possible by posting videos, photos, and graphics.
 Give your followers content they can really engage with.
 Be creative!
-If you’re looking for inspiration, check out @cullum_homes on Instagram.
+If you’re looking for inspiration, see below for what Cullum Homes is doing on Instagram.
 They post a wide range of content including examples of their own builds, awards and recognitions, behind the scenes content on the jobsite, and more.

 Also, be sure to post about your team members.
 Get professional headshots of every person in your company and ask them to write a short bio for themselves.
 Every two weeks, post a “Team Member Highlight” with their picture and bio.
 When prospects visit your profile, they will be more likely to trust your business if they see photos of your people alongside your beautiful projects.
 Human-centric marketing content builds trust between a business and a client.
 When a client sees real people, your building company feels personal and relatable.
 Keep in mind, your social media feed might be your first impression on a prospect.
 Make it personal.